vinc/vinc.cc/source/about.html.md

 # About

-I came to this world `449 947 500` seconds after Unix Epoch at `48.500` degrees of latitude and `-2.753` of longitude in Brittany.
-I spent my childhood between the sea and the forest, and I remain, more than a gigasecond later when writing the first draft of this text, most at peace when I am surrounded by nature.
+I took my first breath in this world about `449 947 500` seconds after Unix Epoch at `48.500` degrees of latitude and `-2.753` of longitude in Brittany.
+My childhood was spent between the sea and the forest, and I remain, more than a gigasecond later when writing the first draft of this text, most at peace when I am surrounded by nature.

 ## Education

-At some point in my childhood, I also discovered another world made of silicon and binary numbers, and it immediately clicked for me as I was typing my first commands in the console of a computer.
+At some point in my childhood, I discovered another world made of silicon and binary numbers, and it immediately clicked for me as I was typing my first commands in the console of a computer.

 I made my first personal website for fun in the year 1996 of the Gregorian